 DEFINER attribute, and, if there is one, their

 SQL SECURITY characteristic.

-All stored programs (procedures, functions, and triggers) and
+All stored programs (procedures, functions, triggers, and events)

 account is the user who creates the object.

 In addition, stored routines (procedures and functions) and views

 to specify whether the object executes in definer or invoker